 Lockout!
 Lockdown!
 Evacuate!
 Shelter!
 Is followed by the Directive: "Secure the Perimeter" and is the protocol used to safeguard students and staff within the building.
-Is followed by "Locks, Lights, Qut of Sight" and is the protocol used to secure individual rooms and keep students quiet and in place.
-Is always followed by a location, and is used to move students and staff from one location to a different location in our out of the building.
-Is always followed by the hazard and a safety strategy and is the protocol for group and self- protection.
+Students: Is followed by "Locks, Lights, Out of Sight" and is the protocol used to secure individual rooms and keep students quiet and in place.
+Students: Is always followed by a location, and is used to move students and staff from one location to a different location in our out of the building.
+Students: Is always followed by the hazard and a safety strategy and is the protocol for group and self- protection.
 Move to the identified space.
-Students: Students: Students: Students: Maintain quiet.
+Students: Maintain quiet.
 Move into a building.
-Move away from sight.
-Maintain silence Leave Bags/Take coats (if time allows) Form a single file line.
+Teachers: Move away from sight.
+Maintain silence Teachers: Leave Bags/Take coats (if time allows) Form a single file line.
 Be prepared for alternatives.
-Move to appropriate space.
+Teachers: Move to appropriate space.
 Drop, cover and hold (earthquake).
 Maintain calm.
-Teachers: Teachers: Teachers: Teachers: Move all students into a building.
+Teachers: Move all students into a building.
 Close door.
 Maintain quiet class.
-Continue to use Close and lock door.
+Continue to use building communication systems.
+Take roll and account for students.
+Close and lock door.
 Lights out.
 Move away from sight.
 Maintain silence.
-Wait for First Responder Take emergency backpack.
+Wait for First Responder to open door.
+Do not rely on building communication systems (fire alarms).
+Take roll, account for students and e-mail office manager / principal.
+Take emergency backpack.
 Take class list.
 Lead students to evacuation location.
+Take roll and account for students.
 Move to identified space.
 Maintain quiet class.
-Continue to use building for students.
+Continue to use building communication systems.
+Take roll and account for students.